checkout/checkoutkit-android/README.md

             } else {
                 /* The field containing the actual card token */ CardToken ct = resp.model.getCard();
+                /* The attribute containing the card token to make a charge */ String cardToken = ct.getCardToken();
             }

-        } catch (CardException e) {
+        } catch (CardException e1) {
         	/* Happens when the card informations entered by the user are not correct.
 Display error message or log the error */ /* Type of the exception in the enum CardExceptionType.
 Different types are INVALID_CVV (if the CVV does not have the correct format), INVALID_EXPIRY_DATE (if the card is expired), INVALID_NUMBER (if the card's number is wrong). */
+        } catch (CheckoutException e2) {
+            /* Happens when the public key is not valid, raised during the instanciation of the CheckoutKit object */ /* Type of the exception in the enum CKExceptionType.
+Different types are NO_PUBLIC_KEY (if getInstance is called with no parameters and no public key has been provided before) and INVALID_PUBLIC_KEY (if the public key is invalid) */
         }
     }
 }
 ```

 ### Logging

-TODO
-Logging entries can be added with the function log(String message, LoggerLevel level) available for the ***CheckoutKit*** instance.
-The level can have the following values : LOW, MEDIUM or HIGH.
-The printing format is: current date (yyyy/MM/dd HH:mm:ss) - level - message.
-This is printed to the logger specified in the ***CheckoutKit*** instance (default is the console).
-The logger can be specified via the functions setLogger or getInstance.
+Most of the activity of the **CheckoutKit** is logged either as information, warning or error.
+All the logs are made to the console for now.
+Logging occurs only if the debug mode is activated (true as default, but can be explicitely set to false).
+The printing format is ```date (yyyy/MM/dd HH:mm:ss)  **Subject/Class name**  logged message```.
+The logger can be modified via the functions setLogger or getInstance.
 The log entries are then added to the logger specified.

 ### Unit Tests